Inexpensive Tips for Increasing Property Value Before Selling Your Home

 The first thing you could do would be to go through and do all those nagging little repairs that have been waiting on “tomorrow.”

-Secondly, a fresh coat of paint in light or neutral shades will help in terms of giving people a palette in which to view their own furnishings in your space.
-It is kind of like how art galleries leave the walls plain so as to show their items without distraction.
+Secondly, a fresh coat of paint in light or neutral shades will help give people a palette in which to view their own furnishings in your space.
+It is like how art galleries leave the walls plain to show their items without distraction.

-Thirdly, I would recommend that you start decluttering and packing away non-essentials now.
+Thirdly, I recommend you start decluttering and packing away non-essentials now.
 When you want to hold showings, a clean, organized environment does wonders for other’s perspectives.

 Jenn